nopSolutions/nopCommerce-Docs/en/getting-started/configure-shipping/shipping-settings.md

 To manage shipping settings go to **Configuration → Settings → Shipping settings**.

-Define your shipping settings on the *Common* panel the following way:
+Define your shipping settings in the *Common* panel the following way:

 ![Shipping Settings](_static/shipping-settings/shipping-settings.jpg)